 It is expected that there will be evidence of coverage in all the areas of the curriculum and competence demonstrated in all the 13 competence areas.
 In order to achieve this there should be adequate naturally occurring evidence provided by the log entries.
 Realistically in order to do this there needs to be roughly 2 entries a week documented on learning log.
-One of which is likely to be a Clinical Case Review as all the training attachments have a clinical focus.
-The portfolio suggests 3 CCR over 4 months or 12 per year.

-It would be sensible to have at least 50 log entries including 36 CCR over each training year.
+One of which is likely to be a clinical encounter as all the attachments have a clinical focus.
+It would be sensible to have roughly 50 log entries over each 6 months review period.
 Less than this may mean that there is a lack of evidence of competence and insufficient curriculum coverage by the Annual Review at the end of the training year.